iRachana06/ReactForm/README.md

 # Using this repository
-#### This project creates a simple React app with NodeJS as server.
+#### This project creates a simple React-NodeJS App.
 You can create a list, edit it and remove the list elements dynamically.
 ## Clone the repository
 #### To use this repository use `git clone https://github.com/iRachana06/ReactForm` command to clone the repository to the local machine.